diwu1990/diwu-homepage/content/post/2020-09-12-aspdac/index.md

 ---
-title: Paper on metric-based early termination is accepted in ASP-DAC 2021
+title: A paper on metric-based early termination is accepted in ASP-DAC 2021
 subtitle:
 summary:
 authors: []